vickytoriah/BuildTransaction_AI/README.md

    ```

 ---
+## **Disclaimer**
+This is a product used as a demo use case of a low-code AI platform, that uses the metadata of a diagrammatic representation from a frontend API to produce the desired on-chain and off-chain functionalities.

+Whilst the cross-chain **method** used to call on-chain data for off-chain analysis, and cross-chain execution incorporates validation and verification steps, it is unadvised to attempt to execute this.
+The strategy analysis model is not financial advice, not backtested, and should not be used for real trading.
+AI alone should not be used for smart contract creation.

+Always do your own research before making any investment/deployment actions.

 ## **Contributing**
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.